You’re spending your time with a new man and things seem better than perfect. It’s one of the best feelings in the world.

 Taking things slow always lead to a stronger, healthier relationship down the road.

-How often you spend together is up to you but I’d say if you’re spending two days straight together after the second date, or if you meet more than three times a week in the first month, you may be putting too much pressure on the relationship.
+How often you spend together is up to you but I’d say if you’re spending two days straight together after the second date, or if you meet more than three times a week in the first month, you may be putting too much pressure on the relationship and you could cause him to pull away.

 Slow down on texting